 Some conditions require prolonged glucocorticoid therapy.
 In this situation, an alternate plan for managing the signs and symptoms of Cushing's syndrome is necessary.

 TREATMENT OF CUSHING'S DISEASE

-When Cushing's syndrome results from an ACTH-producing tumor of the pituitary gland (Cushing's disease), treatment may include surgery, radiation, or medication to lower cortisol levels.
+When Cushing's syndrome results from a corticotropin (ACTH)-producing tumor of the pituitary gland (Cushing's disease), treatment may include surgery, radiation, or medication to lower cortisol levels.
 (See "Primary therapy of Cushing's disease: Transsphenoidal surgery and pituitary irradiation".)